google/material-design-lite/README.md

 This will clean and update the `css`, `js` and `images` directories in the root of the project with minified and concatenated versions of the component files.
 Namely, `css/material.min.css` and `js/material.min.js`.

+## Versioning

+For transparency into our release cycle and in striving to maintain backward compatibility, Material Design Lite is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## License